LivingWithBugs Logo

 Applying spot-on flea & tick medications

-I'm a big fan of "spot-on" flea and tick medications like Frontline (tm) and Advantage (tm) (see Frontline Flea Control or Advantage Flea Control) but based on my own experience, and big, clumsy fingers, it is easy to mis-apply and waste these expensive medications.
-The biggest problem I've had is applying the liquid to our dog's skin rather than in her fur.
+I'm a big fan of "spot-on" flea and tick medications like Frontline (tm) and Advantage (tm) (see Frontline Flea Control or Advantage Flea Control) but based on my own experience it is fairly easy to misapply and waste these expensive medications.
+The biggest problem I've had is getting the liquid on our dog's skin, rather than in her fur.
 The liquid must come in contact with the skin to work correctly.

-Follow the steps below and try to position the applicator tip as shown.
-After application the fur around the site can be a little oily, this is normal.
-Try not to touch the area until the oilyness disappears in about a day.
+The following steps outlined below should help.
+Try to position the applicator tip as shown.
+After application the fur around the site can be a little oily, this is normal but try not to touch the area until the oiliness disappears in about a day.

-It is also important to apply these liquids where the pet can't lick them off because it can make them sick.
+It is also important to apply these liquids where the pet can't lick them off because if ingested they can make your pets sick.
 The animal's natural reaction will be to try to lick off the "offending" oily liquid.
 The best spot is usually on the back, at the base of the neck.
 Watch your pet closely after the application to be sure it is not getting to the spot.

 applicator tube for Frontline flea control medication